Ann Dusenberry: Acting career

 Dusenberry made her acting debut in 1972 in Pocket Money followed by a small role as a barmaid in the film White Line Fever (1975).
 She gained attention in 1978 for the role of Tina Wilcox in Jaws 2, the sequel to Steven Spielberg's 1975 classic.
 Dusenberry was hired as a contract actress by Universal for the role.
 Due to the long shooting time away from her home in Los Angeles, she actually had no interest in playing the role.
 While the film originally directed by John D. Hancock, he was fired after a short time of shooting and replaced by Jeannot Szwarc.
 This also resulted in the dismissal of many actors who had already signed on.
 Dusenberry's role, however, was still expanded during script changes and she received co-starring credit.
 She had another success in 1978 with the role of Amy March in the miniseries Little Women, an adaptation of the novel of the same name.
 She also took on the role in the short-lived 1979 television series based on it, but the show was canceled after four episodes.

-Dusenberry's best-known film appearances in the 1980s include her role as Stevie in Heart Beat alongside Nick Nolte and Sissy Spacek, and as Valerie in Cutter's Way alongside Jeff Bridges.
+Dusenberry's best-known film appearances in the 1980s include her role as Stevie in Heart Beat alongside Nick Nolte, Sissy Spacek, and John Heard; and as Valerie in Cutter's Way alongside Jeff Bridges and Heard again.
 In the 1986 film The Men's Club, she again starred alongside Roy Scheider, her co-star from Jaws 2.
 In addition to her appearances in films, she mainly played roles for television.
 In 1977 she starred alongside Harrison Ford, shortly before the latter's breakthrough with Star Wars, in the television thriller The Possessed.
 Other television roles included that of Amory (aka Angel Collins) in Stonestreet: Who Killed the Centerfold Model?
 (1977) and the dual role of Joy Morgan and Elaine Steel in Killjoy (1981) alongside Kim Basinger.
 She also appeared in numerous successful series of the period, including Magnum, P.I.
 (1982), Remington Steele (1983) and Murder, She Wrote (1986 and 1987).
 In 1986, she starred as the daughter of Lucille Ball's character in the short-lived series Life with Lucy.

 After co-starring in the 1992 thriller Play Nice and a guest appearance in the series The Commish (1992), she retired from acting in front of the camera.
 However, Dusenberry continues to be active as a stage actress.
 Among other roles, she played Mrs. Gibbs in the play Our Town (1998).
 Other plays have included 2014's Noises Off and 2021's Ripcord.

 Personal life

 She is married to composer Brad Fiedel, with whom she lives in Santa Barbara, California.
-They have two daughters named Alixandra and Zoe.
+They have two daughters.
 She received an MA degree in Marriage and Family Therapy, and works as Artistic Director of the Actors' Conservatory Theatre in Santa Barbara.